frnapo/frnapo/README.md

 ## 🚀 Projects

 Here you'll find a collection of projects that I've worked on, showcasing my skills in web development, design, and more.
-Each project reflects my dedication to learning and growing in the field of technology and digital arts.
+Each project reflects my dedication to learning and growing in the field of technology.

 ## 📫 Get in Touch